Section 194R of Income Tax Act: Applicability, Provisions& TDS Deduction

 The benefits and perquisites can be in cash, kind or a combination of both.
 Let us see how tax deductions can be done in non-monetary transactions.
 Consider the following example:

-You can gross up the entire value of the benefits and pay TDS from your pocket.
+- You can gross up the entire value of the benefits and pay TDS from your pocket.
+For instance, if a company provides smart watches worth ₹75,000 as commission, it can gross up the value to ₹82,500 to pay the TDS of ₹7,500 from its pocket.

-You can ask the beneficiaries to pay the tax in cash.
+- You can ask the beneficiaries to pay the tax in cash.
 You can then deposit it with the government.
+For instance, continuing with the above example, the company can ask the employees to pay ₹7,500 in cash in exchange for the smart watch.

 How is The Value of Benefit Calculated?